-April is a special month.
-As we come to the end of it and of 38months of dealing with a globally developing virus, I’d like to do some positive thought provocation, by using a chronological sample of April’s International Days…
+April is a special month–the first month of our financial year.
+As we come to the end of it and of 15months of dealing with a globally developing virus, I’d like to do some positive, associative thought provocation using a chronological sample of April’s International Days…

 #Conscience day – Conscience is a cognitive process that elicits emotion and rational associations based on an individual’s moral philosophy or value system.
 Conscience stands in contrast to elicited emotion or thought due to associations based on immediate sensory perceptions and reflexive responses, as in sympathetic central nervous system responses.
 In common terms, conscience is often described as leading to feelings of remorse when a person commits an act that conflicts with their moral values.